acg/dream-deploys/README.md

 ## Dream Deploys: Atomic, Zero-Downtime Deployments

 They're not hard to do.
-So why do most shops struggle on, afraid to deploy because the site will be unavailable, in an inconsistent state, or both during a deployment window?
+So why do most shops struggle on, afraid to deploy because the site during the deployment window will be unavailable, in an inconsistent state, or both?

 Let's conquer our fear!
 Let's deploy whenever we damn well feel like it.

 <div style="text-align:center">
 <img src="./img/donnie-darko-not-afraid-anymore.jpg" width="100%"/>